cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Reflections

 What went well:
-1. The agency used the research to make improvements to the final vresion based on user feedback.
+1. The agency used the research to make improvements to the final version based on user feedback.
 3. Usability testing became the norm when launching new pages.

 Challenges: